marciaj-sp1/HealDB/readme.md

 5. NLP Extraction: Uses Natural Language Processing to extract diseases, symptoms, leaflets, interactions, and more.
 6. Interoperability:
    * Linking: Associates active ingredients with standardized external identifiers (e.g., RxCUI, CAS, KEGG, PubChem, Wikidata).
-   * Use Cases: Demonstrates how external identifiers can be used to extract insights from biomedical ontologies and data sources (e.g., ChEBI, IUCN, PubChem).
+   * Use Cases: Demonstrates how external identifiers can be used to extract insights from biomedical ontologies and data sources (e.g., ChEBI, IUCN, PubChem, ATC, RxNorm).
 ## How to Run
 ### Requirements
 1. Install Python 3.9+.